-Having considered the report of the Fifth United Nations Congress on the Prevention of Crime and the Treatment of Offenders, 17 held at Geneva from 1 to 12 September 1975, and the recommendations made by the Committee on Crime Prevention and Control at its fourth session,18
+Having considered the report of the Fifth United Nations Congress on the Prevention of Crime and the Treatment of Offenders, held at Geneva from 1 to 12 September 1975, and the recommendations made by the Committee on Crime Prevention and Control at its fourth session,18 threat not only to the oppressed peoples of southern Africa, but also to all African States and particularly to the independence of the front-line States, and to international peace and security,

-Resolution 217 A (III).
-16 E/CN.5/536, annex IV.
+&lt;sup>15 Resolution 217 A (III).
+E/CN.5/536, annex IV.

-&lt;sup>17 A/CONF.56/10 (United Nations publication, Sales No. E.76.IV.2 and corrigendum).
+A/CONF.56/10 (United Nations publication, Sales No. E.76.IV.2 and corrigendum).
+E/CN.5/536, chap.

-18 E/CN.5/536, chap.
 I, sect.
 B.